Our Little Passports Review lets you know what to expect from the subscription service aimed at kids who love to travel.

 - a 20-page activity booklet.
 The activities in this booklet were perfect for her, and she immediately sat down to complete it.

 She loved the code words puzzle, learning how to say hello in different languages from around the world and all about the different country flags.

 Subsequent packages arrived from different countries around the world – for the two months we were trying out the subscription, these were Brazil and Japan.

 There is also a digital ‘boarding pass’ which unlocks more learning and games on the Little Passports website once you have completed all the activities included in your mailed parcel.

-Little Passports gifted us a 3-month subscription for both the Little Explorers and World Edition for the purposes of writing this review.
-However, my kids were so disappointed when I told them that we had reached the end of the packages, that I have agreed to sign up for a further 6 months.
+Little Passports gifted us a 3-month subscription for both the Little Explorers and World Edition for the purposes of writing the Little Passport reviews.
+However, my kids were so disappointed when I told them that we had reached the end of the 3-month subscription, that I have agreed to sign up for a further 6 months.